 During the Great Patriotic War, Soviet tank crews made a huge contribution to the victory over the enemy.
-In the most difficult summer months of 1941, sacrificing equipment and their lives, they saved the infantry, giving the Red Army at least some chance of moving to new positions, delaying the advance of the enemy, standing in the way of German wedges with a steel wall.
+In the most difficult summer months of 1941, sacrificing equipment and their lives, they saved the infantry, giving the Red Army at least some chance of retreating to new positions, delaying enemy advances, standing in the way of the German wedges with a steel wall.
 All of them: those who died in the first battle, and those who chalked up dozens of destroyed enemy vehicles, as best they could, defended their homeland.
-It's just that someone, due to better training, tactical literacy, luck and luck, made great strides in the field of destroying enemy armored vehicles by writing his name in a cohort of Soviet tank aces.
-One of these heroes was Konstantin Samokhin from the famous 4th tank Katukov’s brigade, fellow soldier of the most famous Soviet tanker Dmitry Lavrinenko.
+It's just that someone, due to better training, tactical literacy, luck and luck, made great strides in the field of destroying enemy armored vehicles, having entered their name into the cohort of Soviet tank aces.
+One such hero was Konstantin Samokhin of the famous 4th Tank Brigade Katukov, a fellow soldier of the most famous Soviet tanker Dmitry Lavrinenko.

 Life path of Konstantin Samokhin before the war

 The famous Soviet tank ace was born on 14 on March 1915 of the year, although even in award documents you can find different birth dates for both 1916 and 1917 year.
 The future officer of the Red Army was born at the Budarino station, which is now part of the village of Cherkesovsky in the territory of the Novoanninsky district of the Volgograd region.
 At the same time, information about the life of a tanker before the start of World War II is extremely small.